JimDesu/basis-lang/spec.md

 ```
 .msg Net                                       ; root, payload-less
-.msg Net::Disconnected[ConnectionInfo] : Net   ; child of Net, payload satisfies ConnectionInfo class
+.msg Net::Disconnected[ConnectionInfo] : Net   ; child of Net, payload satisfies ConnectionInfo concept
-.msg Parse[String] : Net                       ; sibling of Disconnected, payload satisfies String class
+.msg Parse[String] : Net                       ; sibling of Disconnected, payload satisfies String concept
 ```

-**Payload-class covariance across the hierarchy.** A child message's payload class must be a subclass of (or equal to) every payload-bearing ancestor's payload class along the path to the root (&sect;4.8).
-The rule rests on the Liskov-covariance discipline at payload-class positions (&sect;9.17): a value satisfying the child's payload class also satisfies the parent's payload class via standard class-system subsumption, so a parent-class handler engaging on a child-message failure binds the payload at the parent's payload class and operates on it through the parent's class operations.
-The bound value's static type is the spec's class &mdash; descendant payload classes' additional operations are not visible at parent-class handlers.
-The discipline keeps recovery handlers operating at the level of abstraction the handler declared, not at the engaged failure's potentially more-specific class.
+**Payload-concept covariance across the hierarchy.** A child message's payload concept must be a sub-concept of (or equal to) every payload-bearing ancestor's payload concept along the path to the root (&sect;4.8).
+The rule rests on the Liskov-covariance discipline at payload-concept positions (&sect;9.17): a value satisfying the child's payload concept also satisfies the parent's payload concept via standard concept-system subsumption, so a parent-concept handler engaging on a child-message failure binds the payload at the parent's payload concept and operates on it through the parent's concept operations.
+The bound value's static type is the spec's concept &mdash; descendant payload concepts' additional operations are not visible at parent-concept handlers.
+The discipline keeps recovery handlers operating at the level of abstraction the handler declared, not at the engaged failure's potentially more-specific concept.

 Messages form a **forest** &mdash; a collection of independent hierarchies, each rooted at a user-declared root.
 There is no language-imposed Top message, no universal ancestor analogous to Java's `Exception`.
 This is a deliberate design commitment.
 A universal ancestor invites generic catch-and-bind-anything practice, the very pattern that makes failure handling sloppy in languages that have one.
 The forest structure forces programs that bind a payload to commit to which hierarchies they understand.
 Code that wants to catch anything without binding can use the bare `|` form &mdash; that idiom is preserved without admitting Top as a type.

 A downstream module **may extend** the hierarchy of an imported message by declaring new children of a foreign root or of any imported descendant.
 The failure-message hierarchy is governed by intra-module uniqueness and open downstream extension (&sect;9.17, Appendix H.8); a named-selection mechanism in the style of &sect;9.15 is an acknowledged, deliberately deferred question.
-Payload-class covariance (&sect;4.8) keeps the extension safe &mdash; a parent-class handler observes any descendant's payload through the parent's class operations only, so new descendants cannot widen what a parent-class handler sees.
+Payload-concept covariance (&sect;4.8) keeps the extension safe &mdash; a parent-concept handler observes any descendant's payload through the parent's concept operations only, so new descendants cannot widen what a parent-concept handler sees.

 A **failure set** is a set of messages.
 A command's signature carries a failure-set component declaring which messages the command may emit, expressed either as an explicit list or as the closure-at-or-below of a higher-level message.
 By convention, a set listing `Net` denotes "any message at-or-below `Net`"; a set listing several messages denotes the union of their respective at-or-below closures.